liferay/liferay-docs/devGuide/en/chapters/06-frameworks.markdown

 The example above uses JSON to populate the `ServiceContext`.

-On the front-end, you can use Alloy UI and Liferay UI tags in your forms to extract information and automatically insert the corresponding data into your request object.
+On the front-end, you can use AlloyUI and Liferay UI tags in your forms to extract information and automatically insert the corresponding data into your request object.
 You can see an example at `portal-web/docroot/html/portlet/blogs/edit_entry.jsp`.